Molecular Standardization: Canonicalization, Tautomerization, and Salt Handling

 Workbench's Standardization Pipeline

-Workbench feature endpoints run a four-step standardization pipeline (based on the ChEMBL structure pipeline) before computing any molecular descriptors:
+Workbench feature endpoints run a four-step standardization pipeline using RDKit's MolStandardize module (following the methodology described in the ChEMBL structure pipeline) before computing any molecular descriptors:

 Step 1: Cleanup